 Several things need to be considered in these verses before we truly understand how and why Samuel and the School of the Prophets were participating in activity at a high place.

 The future importance of recognizing Jerusalem as the religious capital of Israel would become linked to recognizing the authority of the king’s government.
 The early government, after all, only existed through the blessing and recognition of the Lord.
-After the monarchy was established in David, Jerusalem made the capital and the Ark of the Covenant brought to the city, (and later when the Temple was completed there) little doubt remained that the city of Jerusalem was an important part of Israel’s national identity.
+After the monarchy was established in David, Jerusalem made the capital, and the Ark of the Covenant brought to the city, (and later when the Temple was completed there) little doubt remained that the city of Jerusalem was an important part of Israel’s national identity.

 The Old Testament prophets understood that pagan worship on high places was, in essence, treason against the Lord and treason against the king, since government and people were both blessed by the special covenant relationship they had with the Lord.
 As such, good kings often outlawed high places and destroyed them as threats against the nation.
 Evil kings turned a blind eye to the high places, or worse, participated in pagan worship rites themselves.

 As a result of later generations of false worship on elevated sites, the very term “high place” eventually became associated with idolatry and pagan rites.
-During the time of the Divided Kingdom (after David and Solomon), kings of Israel and Judah were often judged in part by whether or not they had purged their lands of the high places (see 2 Kings 12:1-3 and 14:1-4 for just two examples).
-Archaeology has uncovered small idols at such sites, and it is clear that worship of fertility gods and other agricultural-based worship rites were held at elevated places.
+During the time of the Divided Kingdom (after King David and King Solomon), kings of Israel and Judah were often judged in part by whether or not they had purged their lands of the high places (see 2 Kings 12:1-3 and 14:1-4 for just two examples).
+Archaeology has uncovered small idols at such sites, and it is clear that worship of fertility gods and other agricultural-based worship rites were held at some elevated places.

-While high places in the Old Testament would later deserve an overall negative connotation because of the false worship that was practiced at the overwhelming majority of them, there is nothing about the activity in 1 Samuel 9 and 10 to give us pause.
+High places in the Old Testament would later deserve an overall negative connotation because of the false worship that was practiced at the overwhelming majority of them, but there is nothing about the activity in 1 Samuel 9 and 10 to give us pause.